tienbui1508/tienbui1508.github.io/_projects/da/DA1_CustomerChurnAnalysis.md

 ## Publish

 The final report and dashboard is published to Power BI Service and shared as at the top of this page.
-Below are the links to the report on Power BI Service, and its static PDF version 👇
+Note: I no longer have access to the Power BI Service version of this report.
+Please refer to the PDF version